 The entire building is heated and air-conditioned and there is wifi throughout.

 The clean, cozy apartment on the second floor of our building is designed specifically for our residency artists.
 The apartment consists of two private bedrooms, a shared kitchen, sitting room and bath.
 Each room has two windows and high ceilings.
 Each bedroom has an XL full-sized bed (the width of a full/length of a queen), a 2’x4′ work table and chair, nightstand, lamp, shelves and hooks.
 The walls have ample space to hang work in progress.
 The kitchen is fully equipped with a gas stove, microwave, full size refrigerator, table and chairs.
 Dishes, pots and pans, cutlery, coffee maker, kettle are all provided.
 The sitting room is furnished with a sofa, easy chair and tables.
 The bathroom has a shower, sink, toilet, and shelving.
 There is an additional ½ bath (wc) in the hall outside the apartment.
-We have 2 bicycles with locks and helmets available for our residency artists to use.
+We have 1 bicycle with lock and helmet available for our residency artists to use.
 There is wifi throughout the building.
 The entire building is heated and air-conditioned.

 Florence is a village in the city Northampton, which is nestled in the Connecticut River Valley and the renown 5-college district, which is comprised of Smith College, The University of Massachusetts, Amherst College, Hampshire College and Mount Holyoke College.
 Each of these institutions have excellent museums.
 Northampton is known regionally for fantastic food, shops, music and galleries.
 This unique location offers the amenities of a thriving intellectual and cultural community and the outdoor distractions of the woodlands of the Berkshire Mountains and fertile farms of the Connecticut River Valley.